Units, groups, classes, and branches

 In virtually every jurisdiction in the world, marriage is a publicly recognized contract between two or more people, with each accepting a range of responsibilities and expecting some consideration in the form of the responsibility that the other party in the contract agrees to.

-However, in many cases, two people living together may not be legally married, with various degrees of formality between them.
-In some cultures, the costs associated with marriage are extremely high.
-7 Lavish, well-planned events that are steeped in culture and tradition are a bare minimum in some cultures.
-For instance, in India, a modest wedding takes place over two days, includes dozens of ceremonies and rituals, and costs at least 6,000 dollars.
+Lavish, well-planned events that are steeped in culture and tradition are a bare minimum in some cultures.
+For instance, in India, a modest wedding takes place over two days, includes dozens of ceremonies and rituals, and costs approximately $10,000 in 2026 figures.
 For this reason, many Indians prefer not to wed until they are financially stable, therefore living with their partners without being formally married.

 This scenario is replicated in many other places around the world.
 Besides the cost, other issues such as non-acceptance of a bride or groom by the other family due to financial and social status, ethnicity, and other issues are common.

-- Those who are legally married
+• Those who are legally married

-- Those who live together as husband and wife, or in other intimate arrangements including same-sex relationships
+• Those who live together as husband and wife, or in other intimate arrangements including same-sex relationships

-- Those who plan to raise a family together
+• Those who plan to raise a family together

 In case a member starts serving the community when they are in one of the four demographics, and the course of their service changes, they continue serving their term.
-For instance, a man may start serving while single, and midway through their term, get married.
+For instance, a man may start serving while single, and midway through their term, get a partner.
 This will not affect their term of service.

 Units and groups